-Our Security on the Move project runs for 19 months from September 2017 to April 2019.
+Our Security on the Move project ran for 19 months from September 2017 to April 2019.
 On this page you will find updates and media related project events, including details of all of the photo exhibitions and panel discussions held in the research cities and internationally.

 1 August 2019: The Security on the Move research team has been deeply saddened to hear of the passing of Eng.
 Abdirahman Omar Osman ‘Yarisow’, the Mayor of Mogadishu.
 Eng.
 Yarisow succumbed to wounds inflicted in an Al Shabaab suicide bombing at his office in Mogadishu a week ago.
 He has become the 7th fatality caused by this attack.
 The Mayor had attended and participated in the Security on the Move photo exhibition held in Mogadishu in January 2019 (see below).
 The research team would like to offer their condolences to Eng.
 Yarisow’s family, and to all those affected by this attack.